Enchanted moura: Origins

 The fairy tales featuring mouras encantadas are thought to be of pre-Roman, Indo-European Celtic origin.
 They are related to other Indo-European, and especially Celtic, female divinities of the water.
 Almost every Portuguese or Galician town has a tale of a Moura Encantada.
 The lore of the mouros encantados is used to find prehistoric monuments and was for some time used in the 19th century as the main method to locate Lusitanian archaeological "monuments", as Martins Sarmento viewed these as a kind of folk memory that was erased with Christianization.

 Like the Mairu of Basque mythology built dolmens or harrespil, the mouras are builders of ancient monuments.
-The Lamia of Basque mythology also sing and uses a golden comb on her beautiful long hair, the colour of gold, promising to give treasures or fullfill a desire of the person that manages to steal their comb (sometimes with trickering consequences).
+The Lamia of Basque mythology also sing and uses a golden comb on her beautiful long hair, the colour of gold, promising to give treasures or fulfill a desire of the person that manages to steal their comb (sometimes with trickering consequences).